Marjorie McLane Maxfield

-On her popular weekly Podcast, Spiritual Revelations with Marjorie Maxfield, she shares her enlightening message to students of all faiths, and none.
+On her popular weekly Podcast, Spiritual Revelations with Marjorie Maxfield, she shares her enlightening message.

 As a professional speaker, she has appeared before diversified audiences including the Public Relations Society of America, Trinity University, San Antonio; the National Association of Wedding Planners, and the keynote speaker for Bridal Showcase in Washington, D.C., Denver, and Houston, Texas.

 As the lead writer for WeddingWire, the largest bridal internet site, she, for six-years, posted weekly blogs, often set to music.
 Her etiquette advice has appeared in feature articles in magazines and newspapers as well as across social media.